rbuckton/proposal-statements-as-expressions/README.md

 * Ron Buckton (@rbuckton)

-# Leaf Statements
+# Simple Statements

-For the purposes of this proposal, a "Leaf Statement" is a _Statement_ that does not directly contain other statements.
+Simple statements are those ECMAScript statements that do not directly contain other statements (`throw`, `return`, `break`, `continue`, `debugger`).
+The completion semantics for these statements are fairly trivial to convert to expression semantics.
+As a result, these simple statements are the primary focus of this proposal.

 ## `throw` operator